noah-nuebling/mac-mouse-fix/Readme.md

 ## Questions

-- **Is it native on Apple Silicon?**
+- **Is Mac Mouse Fix native on Apple Silicon?**

-  Yes.

-  (Lots of apps advertise with this but it's kind of an "of course" thing.
-This should also probs be under features or sth not questions?)

-- **Privacy**
+  Yes, Mac Mouse Fix runs 100% native on Apple Silicon.

+- **Does Mac Mouse Fix track my information?**

-  I'm committed to your privacy.
-Mac Mouse Fix does not have ads and it doesn't track any information about you.
+  No. Mac Mouse Fix does not have ads and it doesn't track any personal information about you.\
-  If you have automatic updates turned on, Mac Mouse Fix will ping Github's servers every time you launch the app to ask for an update.
+  If you have updates turned on, Mac Mouse Fix will ping GitHub's servers every time you launch the app to ask for an update.
 I can't retrieve any information about that however.

-- **Click delay**
+- **Why is there a delay when I click?**

-  When you click, MMF will wait to see if you're going to double click.
-Delete the "Double Click" Action to remove the delay.
-More info here.
+  When you click, Mac Mouse Fix might wait to see if you're going to double click.
+Delete the "Double Click" action on the "Buttons" tab to remove the delay.

-- **Blender compatibility**

-  If you have actions mapped to middle button, use Scroll and navigate (or Click and drag sim?) to still navigate in Blender.
-Or uncapture Middle button (maybe make this a guide on its own?)
+- **How can I rotate in 3D apps like Blender?**

+  In 3D apps like Blender, you normally Click and Drag the Middle Mouse Button to rotate the canvas.\
+  But if you assign actions to the Middle Mouse Button in Mac Mouse Fix, then this won't work anymore.

+  To solve this, you can:
+  1. Assign clicking and dragging one of the buttons of your mouse to the "Scroll & Navigate" feature.
+This feature simulates swiping with 2 fingers on an Apple Trackpad.
+This will also let you rotate 3D apps!
+  2. *Uncapture* the Middle Mouse Button by deleting all actions assigned to it.
+See [this guide](https://github.com/noah-nuebling/mac-mouse-fix/discussions/112) for more info.

 - **Is my mouse supported?**